bbopt/nomad/README.txt

 cmake --build $NOMAD_HOME/build/release --target example1_lib.exe
 cmake --install $NOMAD_HOME/build/release

 COMPILATION (Debug):

 The procedure to build the debug version is the following.
 On the command line in the $NOMAD_HOME directory:

 cmake -S . -B build/debug -D CMAKE_BUILD_TYPE=Debug
+                              ---> On Windows, all 4 configurations are always build Debug, RelWithDebugInfo, MinSizeRel, Release);
+                                   flag CMAKE_BUILD_TYPE is ignored.

 cmake --build build/debug     ---> Build the libraries and applications
-                                     Option --parallel xx can be added for faster build
+                                     Option --parallel xx can be added for faster build.
+                                   On Windows, the default configuration is Debug.

 cmake --install build/debug   ---> Copy binaries and headers in
                                      build/debug/[bin, include, lib]
                                      and in the examples/tests directories

 EXAMPLES OF OPTIMIZATION:

 Batch Mode:
 There are examples in batch mode in examples/basic/batch/.
-In each directory, the blackbox (usually named bb.exe) may be compiled using the provided makefile.
+In each directory, the blackbox functions (usually named bb) are compiled by default.
 The problem may be resolved using NOMAD and the parameter file: nomad param.txt